Despite their compact size, baby pineapple produces sweet fruit after 2 to 3 years, but they demand ideal sunshine to make one.

 Likewise, nutrient deficiency results in stunted growth of the plant.
 Furthermore, they may not even produce fruit.

-Thus, prepare a mix using coarse sand, peat moss, composted leaves and hummus.
-Moreover, ensure to fertilize every two weeks after flowering.
+Thus, prepare a mix using coarse sand, peat moss, composted leaves, and humus.
+Moreover, ensure to fertilize every 2 weeks after flowering.

 4. Occasional Pruning